CV Panagiotis Linakis

 His work on the development of a comprehensive practical-didactic course for today's mediation of baroque improvisation practice has been, among others, funded by the state graduate scholarship Baden-Württemberg.

 In addition to this project he works as a composer on various projects, i.a. a new edition of Händel's recorder sonatas together with M. Schneider (Edition Walhall, March 2019).

-His international concert career has taken him to many European countries and includes collaboration with renowned ensembles, orchestras, conductors, singers and instrumentalists, ao. the Luzerner Sinfonieorchester, the Mädchenchor Hannover, the Concerto Ellenico, O. Mustonen, H. Rilling, M.E.
+His international concert career has taken him to many European countries and includes collaboration with renowned ensembles, orchestras, conductors, singers and instrumentalists, ao. the Luzerner Sinfonieorchester, the Mädchenchor Hannover, the Concerto Ellenico, O. Mustonen, F. Say, H. Rilling, M.E.
 Cenčić and A. Steck.